linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 ### Design Patterns

-Yes it’s also possible to pre-make dynamic templates using Conditional Blocks.
-You’ll have to make use of the WordPress Design Patterns.
-Simply make a patterns as you’ve also done while applying the visibility rules.
+Yes it's also possible to pre-make dynamic templates using Conditional Blocks.
+You'll have to make use of the WordPress Design Patterns.
+Simply make a patterns as you've also done while applying the visibility rules.

 The patterns will be ready and be conditionally displayed when you insert it on a page.
 We personally use the same method on Synced Patterns too.
 (Previously known as Reusable Blocks in Gutenberg).